VideoAge International: Current

+Format

-FormatVideoAge utilizes a tabloid format and prints in full color.
+VideoAge utilizes a tabloid format and prints in full color.
 Until 1995, it published in an A4 format.
 Advertisements are for the most part full-page, although the front cover ad is smaller.
 Articles both report business news and examine the television industry; the magazine is thus somewhat popular in universities where it is utilized as a primary reference source and object of study in a variety of classes.
 The scope of the magazine tends to focus more on those companies that advertise on it.
 It differs from its competitors, such as Variety, in the sense that it does not dispatch reporters to stories, nor does it engage in conventional reporting practices.
 Because the magazine only has a real presence in trade shows, its scope tends to focus on those.

+Online services

-Online servicesVideoAge maintains three web sites in English, Spanish and Italian, as well as an additional site for dailies.
+VideoAge maintains three web sites in English, Spanish and Italian, as well as an additional site for dailies.
 Published articles can be viewed as PDFs (full issue and full page) and a selected few as text.
 VideoAge publishes a daily online newsletter and a weekly feature, "Water Cooler."